taw00/manuscript-css/README.md

 ... your manuscript ...
 ```

-#### Example 2: The alternative high-level format and behavior adjustments
+#### Example 2: The document beginning - same as above with behavior adjustments

 ```markdown
 <!-- Formatting: A4, 25.4mm margins, long-form non-narrative          -->